Turin: San Donato

 Among the modern buildings of the district, the most significant one is, of course, the Torre BBPR Tower (which took the name from the architecture office who designed it).
 The building is representing the post-rationalism Italian architecture (same style of the better known Torre Velasca tower in the city of Milan).
 The tower is facing the central Piazza Statuto square.

-The district is crossed by some significant avenues: on Corso Svizzera, which crosses the district from North to South, faces the Business Centre Piero Della Francesca, where the offices of Tuttosport, one of the three national sports daily newspapers has its head offices.
+The district is crossed by some significant avenues: on Corso Svizzera, which crosses the district from north to south, faces the Business Centre Piero Della Francesca, where the offices of Tuttosport, one of the three national sports daily newspapers has its head offices.
 Also on Corso Svizzera, stands one of the oldest hospitals of the city, the Ospedale Amedeo di Savoia, specialised in infectious diseases.
 Other major avenues are Corso Umbria and Corso Tassoni.

 Another big avenue, which borders the district on its East, is Corso Principe Oddone, which in the past was along the railway to Milan.
 Currently the railway has been under-grounded: the avenue will be enlarged and have same architecture style of southern Corso Inghilterra in downtown, becoming one of the major avenues of Turin.
 The northern part of the district was part of the former industrial district of Turin, recently reconverted to a park called Parco Dora.
-Mainly, in San Donato the portion reconverted was the one occupied by the plant of Michelin (west of Via Livorno) and FIAT ironwork plants (on the East).
+Mainly, in San Donato the portion reconverted was the one occupied by the plant of Michelin (west of Via Livorno) and Fiat ironwork plants (on the East).
 Differently for other portions of Parco Dora, this part has been totally reconverted to park without letting any evidence of the industrial area except for the cooling tower which stands along Corso Umbria and became a symbol of the park.
 Works are completed in the western area, where Corso Mortara has been closed to traffic and moved just a bit northern and covered by an artificial tunnel.
-It is possible to access the southern shore of the Dora river.
+It is possible to access the southern shore of the River Dora.
 South of the park, an interesting architecture of different levels is hosting a new shopping mall called Centro Commerciale Parco Dora.
-East of Via Livorno, works are still partially in progress, with the Dora river still to be uncovered by a big slab, on which the FIAT plants used to stand).
+East of Via Livorno, works are still partially in progress, with the River Dora still to be uncovered by a big slab, on which the Fiat plants used to stand).
 West of Via Livorno, the Environment Park is a research centre for renewable energy.